 We are deeply sorry for your loss.
 Please know that there is not any one, perfect way to walk through this process, nor is there much anyone can do to prepare for such a heartbreak.

 However, you are not alone.
 Other parents in your situation have contributed to this guide, developed to give examples of actions you might consider at this time to lessen regrets and make the your only moments with your child beautiful and healing.

 SLOW DOWN, there is no rush (unless medically necessary).

-Call a family member or close friend and have them make calls, letting others know that your baby has passed away.
+Ask a family member or close friend to make calls to notify others that your baby has passed away.

 Request a room at the end of the maternity ward or on another floor to ensure a quiet space.

-Ask the nurses to give you a description of what your baby will look like after he/she is born.
+Ask the nurses to describe what your baby will look like after he/she is born.